Kava-Labs/kava/x/precisebank/README.md

 ## Messages

-The precisebank module does not have any messages and is intended to be used by other modules as a replacement of the bank module.
+The `x/precisebank` module does not have any messages and is intended to be used by other modules as a replacement of the bank module.

 ## Events